hiteshpatel379/PyWATER/docs/troubleshooting.md

 - Make sure PyWATER was installed into the Python environment used by PyMOL, not a separate system Python or virtual environment.
 - Install NumPy and SciPy in PyMOL's Python environment.
+- Use PyMOL with Python 3; current PyWATER no longer supports Python 2.
 - Use a recent PyMOL build with Qt plugin support.
 - Use the latest `pywater.py` from this repository.

 PyWATER imports NumPy, SciPy, PyMOL's Qt bindings, and `pymol.cmd` when the plugin is loaded.
 If one of those imports fails, PyMOL may report a generic plugin initialization error.

+`requirements.txt` and `pyproject.toml` document the Python dependencies for modern tooling, but PyMOL itself should come from your PyMOL installation.

 ## RCSB HTTP 404 or XML Parse Errors